adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 ## What is the solution?

-Like Jeremy Keith, *I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.*
+Jeremy Keith says “I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.”

 To give users a core experience, we must ensure the interface works without Javascript.
-This is because that's the experience they'll get, when the browser doesn't recognise the method.
+This is because that's the experience users will get when the browser doesn't recognise some method.

-After this, we must detect, and where necessary, test *all* of the features the application references before the application uses them.
+Then we must detect, and where necessary, test *all* of the features the application references before the application uses them.
 This ensures the page doesn't end up half enhanced and therefore irrevocably broken.

 To do this reliably we need to use wrappers (facades).
-The library should expose a dynamic API that adapts to the browser.
-This is how it might look:
+The library should expose a dynamic API that adapts to the browser, something like this:

 	if(hasFeatures('find', 'addListener', 'storeValue')) {
       var el = find('.whatever');